juju/docs/src/en/commands.md

    _--series (= "")_

-   the charm series
+   The charm series

    _--to (= "")_

-   the machine(s) to become controllers, bypasses constraints
+   The machine(s) to become controllers, bypasses constraints

    **Details:**

-   To ensure availability of deployed services, the Juju infrastructure must itself be highly available.  enable-ha must be called to ensure that the specified number of controllers are made available.
+   To ensure availability of deployed applications, the Juju infrastructure must itself be highly available.  enable-ha must be called to ensure that the specified number of controllers are made available.
    An odd number of controllers is required.